galaxyproject/training-material/topics/transcriptomics/tutorials/mirna-target-finder/tutorial.md

 # miRNA differential expression analysis

-Once the differential expression analysis of mRNAs has been carried out, the next stage of our involve to analyze how miRNA expression is altered in response to brassinosteroids.
+Once the differential expression analysis of mRNAs has been carried out, the next stage is to analyze how miRNA expression is altered in response to brassinosteroids.

 ## Quality assessment of miRNA reads